-San Gimignano – Who Built the Ancient Skyline in Italy?
+San Gimignano: Who Built the Ancient Skyline of Italy?

 Photo: Paulo Duarte / Pixabay

 Due to its favourable location for the pilgrims travelling to Rome, San Gimignano developed in the Middle Ages into an important town.
-A small agricultural community arose with the production of wine, saffron and wool.
-At its peak around the first half of the 14th century San Gimignano had about 13,000 inhabitants and was now enclosed by a massive town wall.
+A small agricultural community arose – with the production of wine, saffron and wool.
+The town had about 13,000 inhabitants and was enclosed by a massive town wall at its peak around the first half of the 14th century,

-The remarkable towers in the village 334 m (1,100 ft) above sea level were built by wealthy patrician families in the 12th and 13th centuries.
-The number of towers rose to 72 in San Gimignano’s heyday and they symbolised wealth and power of the proprietors.
-Every family, who could afford it, built a tower to show its status in society as well as economical power.
-Often it was rich families like merchants and moneylenders who could spend the amount required to raise such a tower.
+The remarkable towers of San Gimignano, 334 m (1,100 ft) above sea level, were built by wealthy patrician families in the 12th and 13th centuries.
+In San Gimignano’s heyday, the number of towers rose to 72, symbolising the wealth and power of the proprietors.
+Every family, who could afford it, built a tower to show their social status in society and its economic power.
+Often, it was rich families like merchants and moneylenders who could spend the amount required to raise such a tower.

-The medieval towers housed the family in small rooms with few openings and sufficiently thick walls both to keep the heat out in summer and to insulate in winter.
-The ground floor was often used for workshops.
+The medieval towers housed families in small rooms with few openings and thick walls, designed to keep out the summer heat and insulate during winter.
+The ground floor was often used as a workshop.

 Photo: Travel In Culture